Module 11, Part 2: Error Handling with Exceptions#

 Exception message: Something went wrong!

-, Java provides a whole hierarchy of classes that
+Besides the class Exception, Java provides a whole hierarchy of classes that

 describe various kinds of errors.
 The hierarchy is outlined in